 - Approved by the head of the contracting activity prior to the execution of the base period when the base period plus any option periods exceeds three years; and

 - The contract includes a ceiling price that the contractor exceeds at its own risk.
 The contracting officer shall document the contract file to justify the reasons for and amount of any subsequent change in the ceiling price.
-Also, see 12.207(b) for further limitations on the use of Time-and-Materials or Labor Hour contracts for the acquisition of commercial items.
+Also, see 12.207(b) for further limitations on using Time-and-Materials or Labor Hour contracts to acquire commercial items.

 Definitions: [1]